 There are many cases where tip programs have gotten the company in trouble for having the wrong employees (managerial) involved, taking control of the program when it should not (tip pooling) or not educating its employees on proper tip reporting.
 Taking the time to understand your tip program and IRS expectations of you as the employer will help alleviate possible lawsuits and penalties.

-Our national restaurant team has been helping clients across the country like you for more than 75 years combined.
-Questions about our restaurant accounting services?
+Our national restaurant accounting team has been helping clients across the country like you for more than 60 years combined.
+Questions about our restaurant accounting services or about finding the correct restaurant accounting firm for your business?
 Based on your needs, let us help you get in touch with the right professional.
-Fill out the form to the left to contact Brian, Bradley or Dustin.
+Fill out the form to the left to contact Brian or Bradley.